Historic Music Venues In Los Angeles

 www.hollywoodbowl.com

 If you were to choose just one historic music venue to visit in Los Angeles, the Hollywood Bowl should be your pick.
-After all, it’s arguably the most famous music venue in the City of Angels and among the best in America.
-Widely known for its iconic bandshell, the Hollywood Bowl has been entertaining audiences since 1922.
-In fact, it’s often thought to be the single most important spot in LA for performers, much like Carnegie Hall in New York.
-Over its long history, the 17,500-seat amphitheater has hosted the best in the business.
-This includes the Beatles, the Doors, the Supremes, Jimi Hendrix and Elton John.
-In more recent years, there have been acts like the Who, Paul Simon, Van Halen, Coldplay and Billie Eilish.
+After all, it’s arguably the most famous live music venue in the City of Angels and among the best in America.
+Widely known for its iconic bandshell, the Hollywood Bowl has entertained audiences since 1922.
+It’s often considered the most critical spot in LA for performers, much like Carnegie Hall in New York.
+Over its long history, the 17,500-seat arena has hosted the best in the business.
+This includes the Beatles, the Doors, the Supremes, Jimi Hendrix, and Elton John.
+There have been acts like the Who, Paul Simon, Van Halen, Coldplay, and Billie Eilish in recent years.
 Like the Greek Theatre, parking and traffic can be problematic at the Hollywood Bowl.
-In case you go, pay for parking in advance or consider taking the Bowl Shuttle for off-site parking.
+If you go, pay for parking in advance or consider taking the Bowl Shuttle for off-site parking.

 Hollywood Palladium